lottie/lottie-spec/docs/specs/shapes.md

 All paths MUST be closed unless specified otherwise in the rendering instructions.

-When instructions call for an equality comparison between two values, implementaions MAY consider similar values to be equal to overcome numerical instability.
+When instructions call for an equality comparison between two values, implementations MAY consider similar values to be equal to overcome numerical instability.

 ### Drawing Commands